phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 This option is used during the development of the Phoronix Test Suite software for testing of the result and graph rendering code paths.
 This option will download a large number of reference test results from LinuxBenchmarking.com.

 #### debug-self-test
-This option is used during the development of the Phoronix Test Suite software for testing of internal interfaces, commands, and other common code-paths.
+This option is used during the development of the Phoronix Test Suite software for testing of internal interfaces, commands, and other common code paths.
 The produced numbers should only be comparable for the same version of the Phoronix Test Suite, on the same hardware/software system, conducted on the same day of testing.
-This isn't intended as any scientific benchmark but simply to stress common PHP code-paths and looking for hot areas to optimize, etc.
+This isn't intended as any scientific benchmark but simply to stress common PHP code paths and looking for hot areas to optimize, etc.

 #### help
 This option will display a list of available Phoronix Test Suite commands and possible parameter types.